 This study, led by SSTI Deputy Director Chris McCahill with colleagues from University of Connecticut, examines the effects of increased parking on travel behavior in U.S. cities.

 Automobile use has been on the rise in cities for nearly a century and so has the supply of parking.
 Because driving often seems unavoidable, policymakers, developers and the public push endlessly for more parking to meet demand.
-That push, however, might only be making matters worse. ‘s research suggests that abundant parking in cities causes people to drive more, shedding important light on the question of cause and effect.
+That push, however, might only be making matters worse.
+This research suggests that abundant parking in cities causes people to drive more, adding to traffic and the perceived need to meet growing demand.